Data Hiding with Deep Learning: A Survey Unifying Digital Watermarking and Steganography: Evaluation Metrics

-The follows metrics are used to evaluate the quality of the encoded image.
+The following metrics are used to evaluate the quality of the encoded image.
 It is linked to the property of imperceptibility since embedded data should not produce any detectable perturbations in the image.

-\subsubsection{Peak Signal to Noise Ratio (PSNR):}
+\subsubsection{Peak Signal to Noise Ratio (PSNR)}

-computes the difference between two images by taking the ratio between the maximum power of signal and the power of corrupting noise that affects the signal.
-In data hiding, it is used to evaluate the difference between the cover image and encoded image, showing the effectiveness of the embedding technique.
+computes the difference between two images by taking the ratio between the maximum power of the signal and the power of corrupting noise that affects the signal.
+In data hiding, it is used to evaluate the difference between the cover image and the encoded image, showing the effectiveness of the embedding technique.
 PSNR is expressed in decibels (dB) on a logarithmic scale, with a value of above 30dB generally indicating that the image difference is not visible to the human eye.
 Therefore, PSNR can be used to quantify data imperceptibility.
 PSNR is defined by taking the Mean Square Error (MSE) of two images (cover image $I_c$ and watermarked image $I_w$) using the following equation.

-\subsubsection{Structural Similarity Index (SSIM):}
+\subsubsection{Structural Similarity Index (SSIM)}

 a perception-based model that measures image degradation as perceived changes in structural information.
 It considers variance and covariance, which measure the dynamic range of pixels in an image.
 Unlike MSE and PSNR, which measure absolute error, SSIM considers the dependencies between spatially close pixels, incorporating luminance and contrast masking.
 SSIM is given in the range [-1.0,1.0], with 1 indicating two identical images.
 The SSIM of two images is denoted as follows, where the mean of the two images is given by $\mu_x$ and $\mu_y$, and their variances are given by $\sigma^2_x$ and $\sigma^2_y$.